OleHolmNielsen/Slurm_tools/README.md

 ----------------------

 Our [Slurm HOWTO guide](https://wiki.fysik.dtu.dk/niflheim/SLURM) for setting up a Slurm installation.
-It's based on RHEL 7/8 Linux (and clones), but much of the information should be relevant on other Linuxes as well.
+The guide is based on RHEL 8 Linux (and clones such as Rocky or Alma Linux), but much of the information should be relevant on other Linux distributions as well.

 Download
 --------